awwx/ar/readme.md

 >>     #<procedure:ar-+>

-* Arc reader implemented in Arc, again to help make Arc more hackable
+* Arc reader implemented in Arc

 * global variables are stored in an Arc table instead of in a Racket namespace